 Planning what to serve for your wedding reception meal may feel like one of the most stressful items on your to-do list, simply because there are so many important details to cover.
 Formal or causal setting, the size of your budget, and finalizing the guest list are typically the key wedding planning considerations when it comes to your wedding reception meal.
 But, there are a few other details that require your attention as well.

-Appropriate Time to Serve Your Reception Meal
+Choosing the Appropriate Time to Serve Your Reception Meal

 The budget is set; the guest list has been confirmed.
 The next item on your list is to determine the time of day to have your wedding reception.
 Time of day is a critical factor in serving your meal, since you’ll want to choose dishes that are tasty, as well as appropriate for your wedding reception setting.